TomaszOrpik/gitExercise/README.md

-This is readme file initialized by me manually
+This is readme file initialized by me manually changed in origin repository